elementary/houston/src/worker/README.md

 ## worker.ts

 This class holds the basic information about any task we do.
-It holds the repository, working directory, and logs.
+It holds the repository, working directory, and storage of build data.

 ## role/